ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/slides-directories.md

 # Example use cases

 * A browser vendor wants to provide users with a list of resolvers to consider, curated by a trusted third party
-* An OS vendor wants to ensure that its list of trusted resolvers stays current without requiring a software update
+* An OS vendor wants to keep its list of trusted resolvers current without requiring a software update
 * A user wants to choose a resolver from a list offered by a network operator who they trust
 ------------------------------------------------
 # Requirements